hyperledger-solang/solang/docs/language.rst

 .. note::
     The gas or salt cannot be set on Solana.
-However, when creating a contract on Solana, the size of the new account can be set using the space setting.
+However, when creating a contract on Solana, the size of the new account can be set using `space:`.

 When a new contract is created, the address for the new contract is a hash of the input (the constructor arguments) to the new contract.
 So, a contract cannot be created twice